- Choose Language :

 It is the settled legal position therefore for over four decades that rummy is a game of skill and it has also been a widespread and broadly enjoyed social and recreational activity for millions of people in India.
 Additionally, the Supreme Court has held that 'gaming' in the context of the Act would mean wagering or betting on games of chance, and it would not include games of skill, and in view of the specific provision and legislative intent reflects that the games of mere skill are exempted from all of the penal provisions of the Act.
 With all such inferences, it can be concluded that it is legal to play skill based games on Ace2Three.

-However, we further wish to inform you that Ace2Three does not allow players from Assam, Odisha and Nagaland to play on its website.
-“The Assam Game and Betting Act, 1970” & “Prevention of Gambling Act, 1954” of Orissa do not provide an exception for Games of Skill, and The Nagaland Online Gaming Act, 2016 envisages a licensing regime for specified skill games.
+However, we further wish to inform you that Ace2Three does not allow players from Assam, Nagaland, Orissa, Sikkim and Telangana to play on its website.
+“The Assam Game and Betting Act, 1970” & “Prevention of Gambling Act, 1954” of Orissa do not provide an exception for Games of Skill, The Nagaland Online Gaming Act, 2016, and Sikkim On-line Gaming (Regulation) Act, 2008 envisage a licensing regime for specified skill games.
 If you would like to seek any further clarification on legality, please feel free to write to us on: firstname.lastname@example.org

 - Dr. K. R. Lakshmanan v.
 State of Tamilnadu and others.

 - State of Andhra Pradesh v K. Satyanarayana & Ors

 - M. J Sivani v State of Karnataka